johannesbremer/dtrace-on-redox/README.md

 This project is driven by academic interest and is not production-grade.
 It only runs on Redox nightly and is heavily work in progress, but some stuff works!

+### Installation

+A zip-file of the application can be downloaded [here](https://nightly.link/johannesbremer/dtrace-on-redox/workflows/build-dtrace/devel/dtrace-redox.zip).

 ### What's Working

 You can list available probes: